koordinator-sh/koordinator/docs/proposals/koordlet/20231227-koordlet-resctrl-qos-enhance.md

 ##### Fixed Class Level LLC/MBA
-1. Subscribe RunPodSanbox, if pod without annotation `node.koordinator.sh/resctrl`, ResctrlEngine will record this pod.
+1. Subscribe RunPodSanbox, if pod without annotation `node.koordinator.sh/resctrl` and corresponding resctrl control group does not exist, then resctrl runtime hook will create it for this QoS class.
+Resctrl runtime hook plugin need to reserve enough control group for QoS class
 2. Subscribe CreateContainer, resctrl runtime hook will get closid and runc prestart hook from ResctrlEngine, and then update ContainerContext, leverage ContainerContext to adjust OCI spec

 ##### Exsiting Pod